dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/reading-and-searching-resources.md

 `ResourcesResponse` (exists for both API schemas: `ApiV2Simple` and `ApiV2WithValueObjects`).

-## Get the Representation of a Resource by its IRI
+## Get the Representation of a Resource by IRI

-### Get a Full Representation of a Resource by its IRI
+### Get a Full Representation of a Resource by IRI

 A full representation of resource can be obtained by making a GET request to the API providing its IRI.
 Because a Knora IRI has the format